-(Inside: How to teach your kids to give from the heart using the once-a-month giving strategy.
+(Inside: Raise kids who give and continue to give through their life.
+How to teach your kids to give from the heart using the once-a-month giving strategy.)

 It reminded me of my 3-year-old’s last birthday.
 We’d put thought and effort into buying him nice new toys and then as an afterthought, I also picked up three $1 blow-up dinosaurs that stand about a foot high each.
-He opened up his thought-out-cost-money presents and liked them just fine.
+He opened up his thought-out-cost-money presents and okay, they’re okay.
 But, when he saw the $1 blow-up dinosaurs (our afterthought), you’d think we sent him to Disney.
 Pure joy illuminated.

 We had a similar type of experience this June in our giving journey.

-God can always meet us right where we are at…even when we drop the ball and even when we let our lives get too busy.
+First, God can always meet us right where we’re at, even when we drop the ball and even when we let our lives get too busy.

 If you decide to take use this giving strategy, remember this is YOUR THING.
 Do what God places on YOUR HEART.
 Whatever works, big or little.
 Your family will be moved by however you decide to extend your hand.
 And hopefully, so will the people you give to.

 Join this community of moms raising big kids.